platanus/activeadmin_addons/README.md

 ## Publishing

-On master/main branch...
+On a new branch:

 1. Change `VERSION` in `lib/activeadmin_addons/version.rb`.
+Note that beta versions should have a `.beta` suffix (e.g. `1.0.0.beta.1`).
+2. Change `"version"` in `package.json` to the same version.
+Note that beta versions should have a `-beta` suffix (e.g. `1.0.0-beta.1`).
-2. Change `Unreleased` title to current version in `CHANGELOG.md`.
+3. Change `Unreleased` title to current version in `CHANGELOG.md`.
-3. Run `bundle install`.
+4. Run `bundle install`.
-4. Commit new release.
-For example: `Releasing v1.0.0`.
+5. Open a new PR with those changes.
+6. Once the PR is merged, checkout to master and pull the changes.
-5. Create tag.
+8. Create tag.
 For example: `git tag v1.0.0`.
-6. Push tag.
+9. Push tag.
 For example: `git push origin v1.0.0`.
+This will trigger the CI to publish the new version to npm and rubygems.

 ## Contributing